Category A

 If you already have a category B driving licence, then you can complete the training based on an abbreviated curriculum, i.e. as a further training course.
 In this case, you must take at least ten theory and ten driving lessons at a driving school.
 You can take a look at the curriculum here.

 If you do not hold a category B driving licence, you must complete the training to the full extent, i.e. as initial training, and take at least 24 theory and 12 driving lessons at a driving school.
 You can take a look at the curriculum here.
+In addition to the basic driving course, you must also complete a first aid course.

 A subcategory A2 motorcycle has a motor power up to 35 kW or power density up to 0.2kW/kg (no restrictions on the engine capacity).
 It can be driven from the age of 18.